Shanmukhi-gandham02/medi-converse/README.md

    ![mediconverse-2](https://github.com/Shanmukhi-gandham02/medi-converse/assets/84323709/554b36dd-eb68-4308-833e-3c80883523c7)
 * ## Channel Creation
    Users can create channels for group conversations and can react, reply to the messages in the channel.
+We can also search channels and users.
 * ## Direct Messaging Chats
    Users can create and manage direct messaging chats.
 * ## Media Sharing